Pagination

 In Chapter 6, we used

-).
+[id]:[sort order]as the cursor format (like'100:createdAt_DESC').
 However, it’s best practice for the client to treat cursors as opaque strings, and that’s usually facilitated by the server Base64-encoding the string.
-So the server would return'MTAwOmNyZWF0ZWRBdF9ERVND'
+So the server would return'MTAwOmNyZWF0ZWRBdF9ERVND'as the cursor instead of'100:createdAt_DESC'.

 The downsides to offset-based are: